baltricks/my-ml-learning-blog/_posts/2020-12-26-creating-this-blog.md

 - a search page
 - a tags page showing the contents and categories
 - pagination in the index page
-- comments enabled in the posts pages
+- comments enabled in my posts